 1) Total registrations: Using a dedicated online landing page to facilitate event registrations (prior to the date the virtual career fair actually goes live), hosts can benefit from a larger volume of attendee registrations versus a traditional recruitment event.

-The higher the volume, the better the chances of your pre-event marketing and promotional budgets having made impressive progress in terms of igniting contagious event buzz amongst target audience.
+The higher the volume, the better the chances of your pre-event marketing and promotional budgets having made impressive progress in terms of igniting contagious event buzz amongst the target audience.

 3) Unique logins: To avoid overlapping of new and repeat visitors, unique logins should be a key statistic for organizers to keep an eye on.

-4) Total number of booth visits: A user-friendly and visually engaging virtual career fair platform with exciting highlights such as webinars and well staffed booths will be a great incentive for job seekers.
+4) Total number of booth visits: A user-friendly and visually engaging virtual career fair platform with exciting highlights such as webinars and well-staffed booths will be a great incentive for job seekers.
 Encouraging visitors to explore the exhibitor hall, research vacancies, and chat with exhibitor representatives, a high number of booth visits achieved translates into a fantastic guest experience, content strategy and also spearheads branding objectives.